ndhorton/rb110/rb119/exam_practice_templates/open_book_definitions.md

  In the case of a hash, the key-value pairs will be two-element sub-array elements in the new array, with the key at the first index, the value at the second index.

-## **`String#upto`**

-The `Stringupto` method iterates over a sequence of String objects that are the result of successive calls to the `String#succ` method.
-On the first iteration the caller is passed to the block to be assigned to the block parameter.
-On the second iteration, the return value of calling `succ` on the caller is passed to the block.
-On the third, the return value of calling `succ` on the previous return value of `succ` is passed to the block, and so on.
-Iteration stops when the string passed as argument is reached, which must therefore be a string whose character-wise ASCII valuation is greater than the caller. `upto` ignores the return value from the block, and returns a reference to the calling string.

-## **`String#succ`**

-The `String#succ` method returns a new string that is the successor to the caller; this is determined by incrementing characters.

-The character to be incremented will be either the rightmost alphanumeric character or, if there are none, the rightmost character.
-A digit will be incremented to the next digit; if the digit is '9', this will be rolled over to `0`, carrying to increment the character to the left.
-If it is necessary in order to express the carry, another digit is inserted to the left of the digit that is rolling over.

-The successor to a letter character is the next letter of the same case.
-Letters will rollover and carry similarly to digits, inserting another letter of the same case to the left of the letter that is rolling over if this is necessary to express the carry.

-Carrying can occur between alphabetic and numeric characters, so `"a9".succ` will return `"b0"`.

-The successor to a non-alphanumeric character is the next character in character set, rolling over and carrying if necessary.

-If called on an empty string, the return value will be a new empty string.

-`succ` will thus return a new string with with either the rightmost alphanumeric character incremented, carrying and rolling over if necessary, or if there are no alphanumerics, the rightmost character incremented, carrying and rolling over if necessary.

 ## **`Array#min`/`Enumerable#min` without block**

 The `min` method returns the element in the calling collection determined to be the least in value.
 To determine this, the `min` method makes a series of comparisons between pairs of elements by invoking the `<=>` method appropriate to the objects being compared, with one element as caller and one as argument.
 The `<=>` method returns `-1` if the caller is lesser than the argument, `0` if they are equal, `1` if the caller is greater than the argument, and `nil` if they cannot be compared.
 The `min` method will throw an `ArgumentError` if it receives a `nil` return from any of these comparisons.